bailey572/devops/02_cmWithAnsibleTerraform/Notes.md

 #### Test execution of the Ansible Manager Container
 Run the docker run command providing:
 - The --rm flag to remove the conatiner on exit
+- The --net flag to specify the network we are going to use
 - The --name flag to specify the name of the container
 - The name of the container to run (<code>ansible_manager</code>)
 - The i flag indicating you’d like to open an interactive SSH session to - the container.
 The i flag does not close the SSH session even if the - container is not attached.